 How you can help:

 This work requires considerable time and resource and we welcome support, sponsorship and backing for the project.
-If you would like to support us, then please email email@example.com and you are welcome to contribute using any of the links below.
+If you would like to support us, then please email email@example.com and you are welcome to contribute using the link below.
 Every contribution helps, no matter how small.
-There are over thirty ponies here and we are also helping many others - in some cases helping to secure the future of entire Exmoor pony herds.
 Thank you for your interest in our work and project.

 With support, sponsorship and backing, we can do more development work with the ponies here; help more ponies elsewhere; offer more support to herd owners and pony owners; better promote the breed, herds and ponies; organise more talks, demos, workshops, visits, education opportunities; enhance the care of the ponies; improve the facilities and get more help.